Press Release (Coming Soon)

-Austin, Texas - During the SuperComputing 2015 (SC15) conference November 16-20, an International team of high energy physicists, computer scientists, and network engineers led by the California Institute of Technology (Caltech), SPRACE Sao Paulo and University of Michigan, together with teams from FIU, Vanderbilt and support from vendors including Dell, Mangstor, Mellanox, QLogic, SGI and Spirent worked together to demosntrate large data flow transfers across an highly intelligent SDN network.
-This work is being supported by SCinet Network Research Exhibition (NRE) and presented in the ESnet organized INDIS and SDN workshops.
-The paper is also submitted to IEEE ACM for it's publication.
-Click here to read the paper.
+Salt Lake City, Utah - During the SuperComputing 2016 (SC16) conference November 13-18, an International team of high energy physicists, computer scientists, and network engineers led by the California Institute of Technology (Caltech), YALE, University of SanDiego and SPRACE together with teams from UMich, FIU, Vanderbilt and support from vendors including Dell, Mellanox, QLogic, Chelsio, Color-Chip, Inventec, Pica8 and Spirent worked together to demosntrate Exascale data flow transfers across an highly intelligent SDN network.
+This work is being supported by SCinet Network Research Exhibition (NRE) and presented at the INDIS workshop INDIS.

-SDN demonstration revolves around an OpenFlow ring connecting 7 different booths and the WAN connections.
+SDN demonstration revolves around an OpenFlow topology connecting 7 different booths and 5 WAN connections.
 Some of the WAN connections are built using the NSI and then stitched using the custom SDN application.
 This helps in creating an intelligent design where large flows traverse across various paths based on either the shortest or fastest routes availability.
 Remote NSI paths are shows in the picture below.
-An interesting aspect is that all the remote switches will be controlled by a single controller in the Caltech booth at the show floor.
+An interesting aspect is that all the remote switches were controlled by a single controller in the Caltech booth at the show floor.

 With the recent scientific innovations and continuous outcomes in the major fields like LHC, Genomis, Astronomy, Oceanlogy, the data volumes are increasing and require efficient protocols and mechanisms to transport across the globe.
-The group will present such technologies and demonstrate data transfers at 100GE from disk to disk.
+A The group demonstrated data transfers at 900Gbps among a single pair of servers.

 This work is made possible by the strong support of the